HassanAmirii/devtheraphy/new_learns/prisma.md

+# introduction to prisma orm

+disclamer: This was written for me to easily read and set up a prisma orm in a future project incase i forget.

+for more helpful info please head over to [the prisma documentation](https://www.prisma.io/docs/getting-started)

 Table of contents:

 - what is prisma
 - how does prisma works
-- how to setup/connect prisma
+- how to setup/connect prisma in a node js environment

 Prerequisites: